mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

   h2-data:
 ```

+The db service uses the oscarfonts/h2 image, exposes ports 1521 and 81, activates server mode and the H2 web console, stores data in a persistent volume called h2-data and has a healthcheck to ensure that the database is working before other services start.
+The web service is built from the ./gradle_transformation folder, exposes port 8080 and receives environment variables that configure the connection to H2.
+It depends on the db service and only starts when the database is healthy.
+The file also defines the h2-data volume, used to maintain database data even after reboots.

 ## Health Check

 We added a `healthcheck` to the `db` service to ensure it is fully ready before the `web` service starts.
+Comprueba que la consola web responde correctamente: It runs every 10 seconds.
+If it fails 5 times, the service is considered *unhealthy*.
+This is important so that the web service only starts when the DB is ready.

 The check uses `wget` to ping the web console port (81).